handshake/handshake.github.io/_posts/2015-07-22-tracking-values.md

 Form here we can extend the framework to include one to many relationships, or metadata for the state of each entity.
-It will be trivial to extend this methodology to include additional arguments to the function, or add lambda functions to the TRACKING_MAP.
+It will be trivial to extend this methodology to include additional arguments to the function, or add lambda functions to the `TRACKING_MAP`.
 We have can add values to the data object directly, in the above case the 'action' value, if we could also add custom values to the entities themselves we could further customized our platform for targeted user events.